 The Sack Suit

 For starters, Men wore Sack suits.
 These were long, plain, loose fitting (some might say baggy) suit jackets with wide lapels and a one to three button closure.
 Modern suits are similar but usually shorter in length and fitted.
 Sacks suits were usually 30-32 inches long (down to mid thigh) and either single or double breasted.
 Color choices were dark navy, grey, green and occasionally brown.
 Fabrics were all wool with hints of striping, checks and plaid.
 The jacket could hang with straight opening edges or rounded.
 The overall look was a box shape jacket with pants with roomy hips and legs that hung straight down to the ankles, tapered slightly and were cuffed at the bottom (a drastic change from pre- 1900’s very narrow, tapered legs.)
 A typical ankle opening was 16 inches.
+See more pictures of clothing from 1918-1919.

 When choosing a suit the editors of the Men’s Togs Catalog of 1910 warn buyers “In selecting a fashion, however, careful consideration should be given to the fact that extreme novelty styles are suitable only for young men, and that double-breasted styles look best on slender forms.
 Corpulent men should adhere strictly to stripe effects in fabrics.”